textproduct: Tulsa

 SHORT TERM

-Cloud cover and precip chances will keep temperatures in check today with highs in the 80s and lows tonight in the 60s/near 70 deg for most locations.
+Ongoing cloud cover and precip will help to keep afternoon temps from reaching their full potential with highs in the 80s to near 90 deg.
+Overnight lows tonight should remain in the 70s for most locations.

 LONG TERM